April Fools Pranks with a Squid Proxy Server

 sudo chown proxy:proxy /usr/share/nginx/html/april-fool

-sudo chmod 775/usr/share/nginx/html/april-fool
+sudo chmod 775 /usr/share/nginx/html/april-fool

 Restart Nginx after you complete the steps above.

-Image Script
+Setting up the Image Script

 Install libwww-perl and imagemagick with the following command: